The any

 Unknown source data

-When working with data whose type is not known in advance (such as data coming from an external API), any
+When working with data whose type is unknown in advance (such as data coming from an external API), any

 can be used.